nus-cs2103-AY2425S1/tp/docs/team/divya.md

 ### 7.Tools:
 ### 8.Design:
 * logo
+* Did the Ui Mockups using figma.
+* Implemented complete Ui
 ### 9.Created logo and icon designs.
-* Designed the logo using canva
+* Designed the logo using Canva